raul23/pyebooktools/examples.rst

   The ``config.py`` file will be opened by the default source code editor associated with this type of file and then you can modify the right configuration variables for the given subcommand.

+  You can then run the subcommand and all the updated options in the configuration file will be used.
+However, command-line parameters supersede variables defined in the configuration file.

   See `edit`_ for more info about this subcommand.